miguelmarcondesf/activerecord-tenanted/GUIDE.md

 - autoloading and configuration hooks
   - [ ] create a zeitwerk loader
   - [ ] install some load hooks (where?)

+- design thinking re: global singleton (I think I've decided to not have one in this iteration)
+  - should there be a global singleton `Tenant`?
+I'm not sure we need it or the limitations of a global.
+  - if we do, though, then `.tenanted` should set `Tenant.base_class=`
+  - and we need to add checks that `.tenanted` is called only ONCE in the application
+  - `.tenanted_class` returns nil or the abstract base class. do we need this? let's wait and see.

 ### Tenanting in your application